hcicreativetech/raphaelr/assignments/finalproject/outline.md

 	* Some programs have long history (Metasynth); some are brand new (SketchSynth)
 		* Older projects will naturally have more robust feature sets
 	* Some programs have detailed reference material, research publications; other's don't
-		* These resources could influence my exploration with the program by demystifying their use
+		* These resources could influence my exploration with the program
 	* Some programs have an online user community; others don't
-		* Online communities
+		* Online communities give context to a program's creation, usage
 * Results
 	* Figures
 		* Annotated interface(s)